 Letters to the editor are often written in response to a particular article.
 These letters can be used to highlight some specific points, to correct any misunderstandings or errors that the article contains and to reinforce key messages.

 Peer Review Process

 First, all submitted manuscripts are passed through a compliance check by one of the editors.
 The editor verifies that the editorial policies in force are being followed and that the documents sent are in the requested formats (manuscript without contact details, title and author page, etc.).
 If these requirements are not achieved, the document will not continue the evaluation process and will be sent to the author for corrections.

 2. Initial review

 Secondly, a responsible editor is assigned to the manuscript.
 The editor has the function of performing an initial review of the document.
-At this stage, it is decided if the manuscript goes to a peer review or it receives an editorial rejection (no peer review).
+At this stage, it is decided if the manuscript goes to a peer review or if it receives an editorial rejection (no peer review).
 The initial review aims to select studies with sound methodologies and publication potential.
-That is, if the manuscript passes the initial review satisfactorily and meets minimum criteria of scientific quality, it is sent for peer review.
+That is, if the manuscript passes the initial review satisfactorily and meets the minimum criteria of scientific quality, it is sent for peer review.

 On the other hand, the reasons for editorial rejection could be due to the fact that the manuscript does not conform to the lines of the journal (health psychology, clinical psychology, family psychology), presents serious methodological problems, or has a high index of similarity in Turnitin (plagiarism).
-In this stage, the responsible editor is guided by the evaluation of plagiarism through the Turnitin.
+In this stage, the responsible editor is guided by the evaluation of plagiarism through Turnitin.